Janderson1924/UltraViolet/README.md

 ## UltraViolet Resource Wall

-UltraViolet is a Pinterest-style Resource Wall meant for saving all your favourite links in one place!
+UltraViolet is a Pinterest-style resource wall meant for saving all your favourite links in one place!

 ## Screenshots